School of Creative Industries

 Everything you need to know about this course!

-The School of Film, Media and Broadcasting offers a vibrant and stimulating environment for MPhil/PhD students.
-It includes the Research Centre for Film, Media, Discourse and Culture which has a well-established and proven track record of research and dissemination.
+The School of Creative Industries offers a vibrant and stimulating environment for MPhil/PhD students.
+It includes the CFMDC - The Centre of Film, Media, Discourse and Culture, which has a well-established and proven track record of research and dissemination.
 Staff publish their work extensively, exhibit creative works and present at conferences globally and aim to bring their research to a wider community.

 The Department especially prides itself on the levels of support provided to postgraduate research students in the course of their MPhil/PhD journey.
 Our academics are very committed to their subject areas and meet regularly with their supervisees to support them at all stages of the project; from inception to completion.